Whirlpool Cabrio Bearing Replacement: Bearing-Only vs. Full Tub Assembly

 Required Tools

-If you go the bearing-only route, you need:
+If you press a bearing/seal kit in the field, you need:

-- Bearing press (hydraulic or arbor press — a gear puller sometimes works for extraction but not installation)
+- The W10447783 bearing/seal installation tool (the kit's purpose-built driver) and/or a bearing press — a gear puller sometimes works for extraction but not for installation

 - Snap ring pliers

-For the tub assembly route, the tool list is simpler:
+For the complete-tub route, the tool list is simpler — no bearing press:

 - Torx T-20 and T-25 for various fasteners